 Osprey is famous for their All Mighty Guarantee which says they’ll fix or replace any of their products whether you bought them in 1974 or yesterday.
 Pretty awesome to see a company standing behind their products like this.

 Made to last, all of our Osprey products have stood the test of time.
 I feel the price point is extremely fair and priced accordingly in the competitive market.
 Even after using it for over 2 years, I still don’t want to replace it.
-And when I do, I’ll gladly buy another Osprey product.
+And when I do, I’ll probably just get another Osprey 40L backpack. 🙂

 I’m very happy with this backpack and recommend it to anyone looking for a new carry-on sized bag.
 Whether you’re taking an around the world trip or shorter vacations this backpack has you covered.